lwjglgamedev/zvk/bookcontents/chapter-07/chapter-07.md

 ```

 In the `render` function, we check if the `mustResize` flag has been set to true or if the image acquisition fails.
 If this happens,
 this will mean that we need to handle window resizing and call the `resize` function.
-You may notice also that the `RenderScn` struct now
+You may also notice that the `RenderScn` struct now
 receives an instance of `EngCtx` also.

 The new `resize` function first checks if the window size is equal to zero.
 This will mean that the window is minimized and makes no sense
-in continuing.
+to continue.
 After that, it resets the `mustResize` flag and  waits for the device to be idle, calls resize over `VkCtx` instance and
-clean ups the synchronization semaphores and creates new ones.
+cleans up the synchronization semaphores and creates new ones.
 It also updates the projection matrix and calls the `resize` function over
 `RenderScn` struct.

 Let's view the changes in the `VkCtx` struct: